Reconciliation Reports

 • break_ prefix: discrepancy flags.
 True means the values don't match between NjiaPay and PSP; False means they agree.

 • exists_in_njia / exists_in_psp: boolean flags showing whether a transaction was found on each side.
+See Understanding exists_in_njia and exists_in_psp above for when each combination occurs.